simpleiot/simpleiot/README.md

 1. System supports user authentication and grouping users and devices at multiple levels.
 1. User interface updates to changes in real time.
+1. Easy to add custom logic/algorithms by adding processes written in any language that connect to Simple IoT via NATS.

 IoT Systems are inherently distributed, so even though we prefer a monolith for a cloud service, we can't get around the fact that we also need to synchronize